 Trade Picks

-are the end product of our AI pipeline.
-They are generated a few hours after market closes daily.
+are generated a few hours after market closes daily.

 You might say that Trade Picks are the tip of the Predicto iceberg.
 This is pretty accurate as there is a lot going on